JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ### Issues
 - Relational database management systems (**RDMS**) are required to maintain the databases.
 Therefore software must be compatible with the relational database
-- needs advanced knowledge and structuring (eg. **normalisation and entity relational diagrams**)
+- Needs advanced knowledge and structuring (eg. **normalisation and entity relational diagrams**)
-- expensive to design, implement and maintain
+- Expensive to design, implement and maintain
+- Requires training for all users

 ## Entity Relationship modeling
 An entity relationship diagram explaining the one to many relationship between the dog owners and their dogs.
 Ignore the arrow.